 This policy applies to candidates, learners, employers and partners.

 This policy sets out how applications, candidate and employee data is processed by us.
 This policy applies to candidates and employees of Baltic Apprenticeships.

 You have a right to ask us for a copy of your personal data that we hold about you.
 A request to exercise this right is called a “subject access request” and must be made in writing.

 Equality and Diversity

-Baltic Training wishes to secure genuine equality of opportunity whether required by legislation or not, in all aspects of its activities as an employer and training provider.
+Baltic Apprenticeships wishes to secure genuine equality of opportunity whether required by legislation or not, in all aspects of its activities as an employer and training provider.
 We will take every reasonable and practicable steps to ensure that there is no discrimination against any individual or individuals, including staff, directors, beneficiaries, trainees, subcontractors and customers on account of their disability, age, sexual orientation, race, religion or belief, gender reassignment, gender, marital status and civil partnership, pregnancy and maternity or any other criteria.